How to Grow Herbs Indoors

-Many kitchen gardeners love the convenience of fresh herbs at home, and what could be more convenient that an indoor herb garden?
+An indoor herb garden lets you grow fresh herbs at home, even if you don’t have outdoor space.
+Many kitchen gardeners love the convenience of fresh herbs at home, and what could be more convenient than an indoor herb garden?
 Even if you live in an apartment or condo without any outdoor space, you can grow herbs indoors.

 The ideal setting for an indoor herb garden is the kitchen, where you can snip fresh herbs and use them in dishes without skipping a beat.
 If you don't have a spot in your kitchen, though, you can still grow herbs in any sunny room.
 And to increase your chances of success, be sure to start with strong young herbs from Bonnie Plants®, which are grown near where you live by a company with over a century of growing experience.
 They're also already well on their way to maturity, meaning you're that much closer to your first tasty harvest.